 = Total time to complete the same task (across set timeframe)/number of times performed

 Again, this should be taken as a rough guide to inform the overall efficiency of your team.
-It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and price fairly for your work.
+It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and resource management.

 Overtime per employee